vinkamath/visa_notifications/README.md

 # Visa Notifications
 If you're an H1B applicant, you're probably familiar with the pain of constantly checking the USCIS website for visa appointment slots.
 There are numerous Telegram groups where users report whether or not visa appointment slots are currently available.
-However,they are very noisy.
-Active groups seen over 500 messages a day, 99% of which indicate the inavailability of appointment slots.
+However, they are very noisy.
+Active groups see over 500 messages a day, 99% of which indicate the unavailability of appointment slots - aka the infamous "NA ALL".
+No appointments available across all visa appointment centers.
 The groups are noisier when slots become available.

 This is a Telegram bot that filters out the noise and will notify you via your own private channel if a slot opens up.
 Because bots are not allowed to join groups, you can use a user account to fetch messages from the group. **You don't have to admitted to these groups to use this bot.**